See the beautiful “Laguna Colorada”, home to three species of flamingo

 For those that wish to finish at San Pedro Atacama in Chile instead of coming back to Uyuni: On the third day, in the morning after the visit to the Green Lake, the car will take you to the borderline, which is 35 minutes away from the Green Lake.
 Once at the border, the tour guide will help you to swap into a bus.
 This bus will take you to San Pedro from the border (a 1-hour ride), and you will get to San Pedro by 2:00 pm (Chile time) on the third day of the tour.
 The drop off is at San Pedro de Atacama’s main square.

 Important: During the rainy season (from January to April), it is not possible to access Incahuasi Island because it becomes dangerous as water melts near the island.
 We will spend the first night in a hotel (salt made) in Villa Candelaria o San Juan.
+The itinerary and the transfer to San Pedro de Atacama may change depending on the weather conditions.

 Important: During the winter season (from June to August), it is not possible to access Eduardo Avaroa National Park (red lagoon, Dali dessert, green lagoon).
 However, there is the possibility of visiting black lagoon and rock valley, changes to the itinerary maybe made without prior notice depending on the weather conditions.
 You may also sleep in different locations depending on vehicle access.